Games & Quizzes

 /rəˈzəlt/

 consequence, effect, or outcome of something.
-Some things produced through tests or experiments.
-To be the outcome of other causes and effects.
+Some things produced through tests or experiments. occur or follow as consequence of something.

 /əˈnəT͟Hər/